secorolab/FloorPlan-DSL/docs/Tutorial.md

                 rotation: 45.0 deg
 ```

-Each floor plan has a name, which gets used for all the artifacts that get generated.
+Each floor plan has a name, which gets used for all the artefacts that get generated.
 The `reception` space has a custom polygon as shape, so we specify all the points to bound it.
 Every pair of points is a wall, with the last point and the first point being the final wall to close the polygon (i.e. no need to repeat the first point at the very end).
-From the world frame, this space is translated -5 meters in the y axis and rotated 45 degress w.r.t. the z axis.
+From the world frame, this space is translated -5 metres in the y axis and rotated 45 degrees w.r.t. the z axis.

 ```
         ...